IG-Group/mcollective-puppetng/README.md

  * /usr/local/sbin/puppetng_agent - a daemon which just passes arguments and backgrounds the managed_puppet_run.rb code.

+## Contact

+If you have any queries raise an issue on github or contact mcollective-puppetng.opensource at ig dot com

 ## Configuration

 Most timeouts and paths used are configurable.